-The GRU Lounge is the temporary name for what was long known as the Star Alliance Lounge at GRU.
-However, as of April 1, 2021, Star Alliance handed over operations to the airport and the lounge is now being run by Ambaar, a company that administers airport lounges throughout Brazil.
+The Espaço Banco Safra Lounge is the new name for what was long known as the Star Alliance Lounge at GRU.
+However, as of May 1, 2021, Banco Safra (a Brazilian financial services company) has taken over the services of the lounge.

-For some quick history, Star Alliance Lounges are a small collection of Star Alliance-branded lounges that have been created by local architects to reflect the city and country that they are located in.
+For some quick history, the lounge was originally designed as a Star Alliance Lounge, which is a small collection of Star Alliance-branded lounges that have been created by local architects to reflect the city and country that they are located in.
 So visitors to this lounge will immediately notice its unique style.

 The designs are meant to leave you with a positive and lasting memory of the country’s culture that you are departing from.
 So although it is no longer a Star Alliance lounge, guests will still be able to enjoy the original architecture.

-The GRU Lounge is located in Terminal 3 on the mezzanine level after security.
+The Espaço Banco Safra Lounge is located in Terminal 3 on the mezzanine level after security.